splendo/kaluga/resources/README.md

 By default, this loads the Color in the `Color Assets` (iOS) or `color.xml` (Android) files declared in the main project scope.
 A `ColorLoader` class is provided to overwrite this behaviour.

+Default web colors are available through `DefaultColors`

+Colors can also be modified easily.
+Blend colors by using blend methods such as `backdropColor burn sourceColor ` or change their luminance using `darkenBy` or `lightenBy`.
+Use `hsl` to get a `HSLColor` instance of the color.

 ### Image
 The `Image` class is associated with `UIImage` (iOS) and `Drawable` (Android).
 You can treat any `String` as a key to a `Image` value.